 Sunshine Bay is the first place to stop on the road between Queenstown and Glenorchy.
 The small secluded beach is really popular among locals who come to avoid the crowds of Queenstown Beach.
 As the name suggests, you can come here to enjoy the sunshine!
 Of course, the water is freezing but if it’s hot enough outside you’ll be tempted to jump in!
 Personally though, I just tan on the beach!

 There are two ways to access Sunshine Bay with the first being the Sunshine Bay parking lot.
-From the parking lot, you are only seconds from the beautiful beach and on a road trip to Glenorchy, this is likely what you’ll do.
-The other way involves hiking Sunshine Bay Track.
-This 2-kilometer (1.2 miles) trail is one of the best easy hikes in Queenstown and it starts just past the traffic circle (roundabout) on Lake Esplanade Road.
+From the parking lot, you are only seconds from the beautiful beach, and on a road trip to Glenorchy, this is likely what you’ll do.
+The other way involves hiking the Sunshine Bay Track.
+This 2-kilometer (1.2 miles) trail is one of the best easy hikes in the area and it starts just past the traffic circle (roundabout) on Lake Esplanade Road.

 2. Little Thailand Rock Jump

-This next stop is a quick one, but one I actually recommend skipping.
+This next stop is a quick one, but one I only really recommend it if you don’t stop at Sunshine Bay or Seven Mile Point (which is next on our list).
 As you drive past Sunshine Bay look to your left for a small gravel pullover bay.
 Here, you can park up for views of Lake Wakatipu and it’s also the location of a cliff jump in Queenstown.

 3. Seven Mile Point Track Parking Lot